Zymbit-Docs/docs/content/bootware-preview/_index.md

 Q. What happens if I cannot boot into the ACTIVE partition?
 A.If your ACTIVE fails to boot more than 3 times, Bootware will switch the ACTIVE and BACKUP partitions.

-Q. What happens if my boot artifacts have a problem during Preview?
-Can I recover?
-A. Not in the Preview.
-Rollback/recovery will be implemented per the Bootware in a future release.

 Q. Can I start over, meaning completely from scratch, if a Preview unit cannot boot?
 A. You must be able to access zboot.
 There is currently no method for bare-metal-recovery in this Preview.